 Take Action Now — Resolve Your HUM COMPBEN E MER Charge

-- Call 866-537-0232 to verify the charge with Humana directly.
+- Call 866-537-0232 to verify the charge with Humana directly — have your statement and the reference number ready.

-Ultimately, hum compben e mer is one of the most commonly misidentified billing descriptors in the insurance industry.
-Now that you know exactly what it means, who it comes from, and how to handle every scenario — whether it is your charge or not — you can resolve this with confidence and get back to what matters.
+Ultimately, the hum compben e mer charge on credit card statements remains one of the most commonly misidentified billing descriptors in the insurance industry.
+Now you know exactly what it means, who it comes from, and how to handle every scenario — from a forgotten dental plan to a genuinely fraudulent enrollment.
+Whether the charge is legitimately yours or needs to be disputed, the steps above put you in complete control.